morenyang/Scrollify/README.md

 `touchScroll`
 A boolean to define whether Scrollify handles touch scroll events.
 True by default.

+`fitToSection`
+A boolean to define whether aligns sections after user scrolling.
+True by default.

+`fitToSectionDelay`
+A number to define the delay of align sections action after scrolling.

+`responsiveWidth`
+A number to define the responsive width.
+If the width of window small than it, user can scroll the window freely.

+`responsiveHeight`
+A number to define the responsive height.
+If the height of window small than it, user can scroll the window freely.

+`keepHeightResponsive`
+A boolean to define should keep section height after resize an enable freely scroll.

 `before(index, sections)`
 A callback that is fired before a section is scrolled to.
 Arguments include the index of the section and an array of all section elements.